armory3d/armory_docs/code/wasm.md

 [WebAssembly](http://webassembly.org/) (`Wasm`) is a binary instruction format for a stack-based virtual machine, designed as a portable target for compilation of languages like `C`/`C++`/`Rust`.

 Armory can be programmed with `Wasm` for high-performance code execution.
-Use a language with manual memory management to write computation-heavy logic.

 Including WebAssembly modules is supported on `HTML5` and `Desktop (Windows, Linux, macOS)` platforms using [Krom](https://github.com/Kode/Krom).

 ## Programming Armory in C